antklim/tuples/README.md

 [![codecov](https://codecov.io/gh/antklim/tuples/branch/main/graph/badge.svg?token=8RHXR5OABD)](https://codecov.io/gh/antklim/tuples)

-Go package `tuples` reads and writes tuples string - a string containing named tuples separated by a delimiter.
+Go package `tuples` reads and writes tuples string - a string containing a list of records/tuples separated by a delimiter.

 It's not rare when a configuration parameter represents a record or a list of records.
 For example:
 ```